michaelcourcy/kasten-s3troubleshooting/readme.md

 ## test with a minio instance

-Thanks to [adityajoshi12](https://github.com/adityajoshi12/kubernetes-development) for sharing this simple minio deployment that I use in my repo
+Thanks to [adityajoshi12](https://github.com/adityajoshi12/kubernetes-development) for sharing this simple minio deployment.

 Deploy minio in the cluster, this is a very simple minio deployment using minio/minio123 as access and secret key.